 A great all-round product, and one that will make your paintwork pop with luster.

-I have to be honest and say that I’d never heard of this brand before now, but that’s all changed, and for the better.
+I had never heard of this brand before now, but that’s all changed, and for the better.

 The P21S 12700W is a blend of carnauba and beeswax, it won’t dry all powdery, nor will it leave a residue on rubber or plastic.
-You need an absolute and full detail before going with this, and the results are absolutely worth it – the wax has been independently voted as the best polish for black cars in the market in testing, and I’d have to agree.
+You need an absolute and full detail before going with this.
+But, the results are absolutely worth it.
+The wax has been independently voted as the best polish for black cars in the market in testing.

 Even though it’s a small container, there should still be enough to do a typical car around 5 times.
-If you break it down that way, it doesn’t seem so costly, and going further still, this finish will last for months.
+If you break it down that way, it doesn’t seem so costly.
+Plus, this finish will last for months.

-This kit is definitely pricey, but break it down in to its component form, and you’ll see that it’s worth the money – nine separate components, including: butter wet wax, black light (see earlier review), high gloss soap, high gloss spray sealant, 3 large microfiber towels and two applicator pads – quite literally everything you need to get black vehicles looking awesome.
+This kit is definitely pricey, but break it down into its component form, and you’ll see that it’s worth the money.
+It’s got nine separate components, including butter wet wax, Black Light (see earlier review), high gloss soap, high gloss spray sealant, 3 large microfiber towels, and two applicator pads.
+It’s quite literally everything you need to get black vehicles looking awesome.

-The Chemical Guys kit has been developed to give you show winning shines on any black or dark colored car, from start to finish – even the high gloss soap has been specially formulated for perfect results, providing you use a proper foam cannon for application.
+The Chemical Guys kit has been developed to give you show winning shines on any black or dark-colored car, from start to finish.
+Even the high gloss soap has been specially formulated for perfect results.
+You will definitely want to use a proper foam cannon for application.